what is TRUTH?

 Sanctify them in the truth; Your word is truth.
 As You sent Me into the world, I also have sent them into the world.
 For their sakes I sanctify Myself, that they themselves also may be sanctified in the truth.
 I do not ask on behalf of these alone, but for those also who believe in Me through their word; that they may all be one; even as You, Father, are in Me and I in You, that they also may be in Us, so that the world may believe that You sent Me.
 John 17:17-21

 Early the next morning following His betrayal and arrest in the Garden of Gethsemane, the Word who became flesh (John 1:14) appears before the Roman pontiff.
 After a brief exchange of words, Pilate, knowing the accusation levied by the Jews, brazenly asks Jesus, "So You are a King?"
 Jesus answers, "You say correctly that I am a King.
 For this I have been born, and for this I have come into the world, to testify to the truth.
 Everyone who is of the truth hears my voice."
 (John 18:37) Never mind Pilate's famous question that immediately follows--"What is truth?"
-We already know the answer and apparently he was "thinking out loud", not expecting a reply because he didn't bother to wait for it.
+We already know the answer and apparently he was asking rhetorically, not expecting a reply.
+He certainly didn't bother to wait for it.
 A practical man with the burdens and responsibilities of governance, Pilate, like many people then and now, was disenchanted with the philosophy and religiosity of his day.
 His problem was that he didn't grasp the gravity of his situation.
 Pilate was standing in the very presence of Truth!

 Jesus had just told him that He had come into the world to testify to the truth.
 In fact, He also said that He is the way, the truth, and the life.
 That no one comes to the Father but by Him.
 If you had known Him, you would have known His Father also.
 From now on You know Him and have seen Him (John 14:6-7).
 There is no other name under heaven given among men whereby we must be saved (Acts 4:12).
 Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
 For the gate is small and the way is narrow that leads to life, and there are few who find it (Matthew 7:14-15).
 Yes, truth is exclusive, always relevant, never relative.
 So, is what you believe true?
 Jesus claimed to be the truth.
 Is He?
 Do you hear His voice?
 (John 18:37).
 Find a Bible and read the book of John, then read the book called Romans.